required for figures

 library(latex2exp)

-A stochastic process for the conditional variance can be used to specify a model of the form \[ Y_t = \mathbb{E}\{Y_t \mid \mathcal{F}_{t-1}\} + \sqrt{\mathbb{V}\{Y_t \mid \mathcal{F}_{t-1}\}} \cdot u_t \text{,} \] where the conditional mean and variance can be both stochastic.
-In the following section, we will explore model with constant conditional mean, i.e. \[ \mathbb{E}\{Y_t \mid \mathcal{F}_{t-1}\} = \mu \text{,} \] however the above expression can be generalized using AR or ARMA processes.
+A stochastic process for the conditional variance can be used to specify a model of the form \[ Y_t = \mathbb{E}\{Y_t \mid \mathcal{F}_{t-1}\} + \sqrt{\mathbb{V}\{Y_t \mid \mathcal{F}_{t-1}\}} \cdot u_t \text{,} \] where the conditional mean and variance can both be stochastic.
+In the following section, we will explore models with constant conditional mean, i.e. \[ \mathbb{E}\{Y_t \mid \mathcal{F}_{t-1}\} = \mu \text{,} \] however the above expression can be generalized using AR or ARMA processes.

 21.1 ARCH(p) process

-The auto regressive and conditionally heteroskedastic process (ARCH) were introduced in 1982 by Robert Engle (Engle (1982)) to model the conditional variance of a time series.
-It is often an empirical fact in economics that the larger values of time series the larger the variance.
-Let’s define an ARCH process of order \(p\) as: \[ \begin{aligned} & {} Y_t = \mu + e_t \\ & e_t = \sigma_t u_t \\ & \sigma_t^2 = \omega + \sum_{i=1}^{p} \alpha_i e_{t-i}^2 \end{aligned} \tag{21.1}\] where \(u_t \sim \text{MDS}(0,1)\).
+The autoregressive conditionally heteroskedastic process (ARCH) was introduced in 1982 by Robert Engle (Engle (1982)) to model the conditional variance of a time series.
+It is often an empirical fact in economics that larger values in a time series are associated with larger variance.
+Let’s define an ARCH process of order \(p\) as: \[ \begin{aligned} & {} Y_t = \mu + e_t \\ & e_t = \sigma_t u_t \\ & \sigma_t^2 = \omega + \sum_{i=1}^{p} \alpha_i e_{t-i}^2 \end{aligned} \tag{21.1}\] where \(u_t\) is a standardized martingale difference sequence, i.e. \(\mathbb{E}\{u_t \mid \mathcal{F}_{t-1}\}=0\) and \(\mathbb{E}\{u_t^2 \mid \mathcal{F}_{t-1}\}=1\).

 21.1.1 Moments